DrGurka/PP_OS/PP_OS/Games/PC/README.txt

-﻿Place you game folders in this directory!
+﻿Place your pc games folders in this directory!

 The folder should have the same name as the rest of the files, the only difference should be the extension.